Our Depression Treatment Center

 - Aerobic exercise and yoga/meditation programs

-- Normal Reactive Depression is characterized by a response to a loss such as being terminated from employment, experiencing a relationship loss, or similar experiences that are encountered in living.
-Similarly, normal grieving is the depressive reaction to a major loss such as a death or similar experience.
-The symptoms often are similar to those of a major depression.
+Normal Reactive Depression is characterized by a response to a distressing life event or situation.
+For example, the individual may experience a sudden life change such as being terminated from employment, experiencing a relationship breakup, or another disruption to their daily life.
+Similarly, normal grieving is the depressive reaction to a major loss such as the death of a loved one or the sudden onset of terminal illness.
+The symptoms often are similar to those of major depression.

-- Seasonal Affective Disorder (sometimes called SAD) is a depressive state that is recurrent at similar times of the year on an annual basis.
-For example, the person experiences major depressive symptoms in the Fall, or in the Spring.
+Seasonal Affective Disorder (sometimes called SAD) is a depressive state that is recurrent at similar times of the year on an annual basis.
+For example, the person experiences major depressive symptoms in the fall or spring around the same time every year but the symptoms then go away when the season changes.

 Regardless of the different types of depression, whether a “normal” or more persistent condition, all respond to the therapeutic approaches that we have mentioned previously.
-If your depressive symptoms are painful and getting in the way of your life, it can be helpful to seek consultation and treatment.
+If your depressive symptoms are interfering with the quality of your life, treatment and well-being are possible.
+Find out if PCH is right for you.

 What are the Effects of Depression?

 Most often, depression manifests itself as lethargy, exhaustion, sadness, and a persistent sense of foreboding or other negative thoughts.
-People struggling with depression will sometimes have difficulty enjoying activities that they once cherished, such as spending time with family and friends, and may find little motivation to show up for work, engage in social activities, or take care of themselves physically or mentally.
+People struggling with depression will sometimes have difficulty finding pleasure in the activities that they once enjoyed, such as spending time with family and friends or engaging in hobbies.
+They may lose the motivation to show up for work, engage in social activities, or take care of themselves physically or mentally.

 Because depression can be temporary, it is sometimes linked to changes in season, weather, or circumstances, including major traumatic events.
-Other times, depression can be an ongoing challenge that requires psychological intervention.
-In either case, if depression is significantly impacting your life, you should seek help from a depression treatment center to better understand and cope with the symptoms you may be experiencing.
+In other cases, depression can be an ongoing challenge that requires psychological intervention.

 What Causes Depression?